INDG course codes were formerly identified as NATI.

-Examines the traditional sources of Native worldview and spiritual understanding of such areas as origins, relationships, nature of existence, self-knowledge and traditional teachings.
-Universal themes, patterns of manifestation, growth and change, perception of reality and levels of meaning are examined and explored through various Native cultures of North America.
+This course examines the traditional sources of Indigenous worldviews and spiritual understandings of areas such as origins, relationships, nature of existence, self-knowledge, and traditional teachings.
+Universal themes, patterns of manifestation, growth and change, perception of reality and levels of meaning are explored through various Indigenous cultures of North America.
 The course not only derives meaning from the traditional knowledge as it is gained by studying the teachings of the past but attempts to search out these meanings as a basis for alternative direction for contemporary society and for the gaining of self-knowledge and insight.
 PREREQ: a minimum of 30 credits, including INDG/NATI 2285 or permission of the department. (lec 2, sem 1) cr 6.
 Students may not retain credit for both INDG 4405 and either NATI 3405 or NATI 4405.

-Designed to lead students into an exploration of aboriginal interpretations of history and aboriginal value systems which motivate these versions of history, including: pre-contact oral histories and traditions, Native-White relations from an aboriginal perspective, and traditional and contemporary oral-based versions of what constitutes history in a variety of First Nation perspectives.
-Emphasis is placed on interpretations of history as significant in their own right as value-laden interpretive systems of equal quality and insight as those accorded in the western interpretive tradition, offering alternative understandings of and reflections on history relevant to the humanities.
-Students learn skills and techniques relevant to the exploration of systems of aboriginal ethos and values with a focus on Algonquian peoples.
-A key component is the examination and analysis of aboriginal ethno histories and traditional teachings using a text linguistic approach. (lec 1, sem 2) cr 3.
+This course explores Indigenous interpretations of history and Indigenous value systems which motivate these versions of history, including pre-contact oral histories and traditions, Indigenous-Settler relations and traditional and contemporary oral-based versions of what constitutes history.
+Emphasis is placed on Indigenous interpretations as significant in their own right, offering alternative understandings and reflections.
+A key component is the examination and analysis of Indigenous ethno-histories and traditional teachings using a textual-linguistic approach.
+PREREQ: 30 university credits. (lec 1, sem 2) cr 3.
 Students may not retain credit for both INDG 4586 and NATI 4586.

-INDG 4587 E (10) - From the Fourth World: International Aboriginal Perspectives on Current Global Issues
+INDG 4587 E (10) - From the Fourth World: International Indigenous Perspectives on Current Global Issues

-Brings international Aboriginal perspectives to the analysis of contemporary global problems that affect the environment and humanity.
-Definitions of progress are critiqued and the implications of contemporary industrial and consumer culture for the future of human societies are studied within the framework of the primal insights, values and definitions of community shared by Aboriginal peoples around the globe.
-The potential relevance of Aboriginal bodies of knowledge and wisdom to the search for solutions to contemporary environmental problems and human survival is assessed.
+This course covers international Indigenous perspectives on the analysis of contemporary global problems that affect the environment and humanity.
+Definitions of progress are critiqued and the implications of contemporary industrial and consumer culture for the future of human societies are studied within the framework of the primal insights, values and definitions of community shared by Indigenous peoples around the globe.
+The relevance of Indigenous bodies of knowledge and wisdom to the search for solutions to contemporary environmental problems and human survival is assessed.
 PREREQ: a minimum of 30 university credits, including INDG/NATI 3205 or department's permission. (lec 1, sem 2) cr 3.
 Students may not retain credit for both INDG 4587 and NATI 4587.

 INDG 4955 E - Independent Reading and Research